Marente de Moor

 Marente de Moor ([maːˈrɛntə də ˈmoːr]; born 1972) is a Dutch novelist and columnist.
-She published four novels and two collections of short stories.
+She published five novels and two collections of short stories.
 She won the AKO Literatuurprijs (2011) and the European Union Prize for Literature (2014) for her novel De Nederlandse maagd (2010).
 Her work is translated into sixteen languages.

 Life and career

 Marente de Moor was born in 1972 in The Hague in the Netherlands.
 She is the daughter of writer and piano teacher Margriet de Moor (born 1941) and visual artist Heppe de Moor (1938–1992).
 She studied Slavic language and literature at the Universiteit van Amsterdam and graduated in 1999.
 She lived in Russia from 1991 to 2001.

 De Moor was a columnist for De Groene Amsterdammer.
 A collection of her columns in De Groene was published as Petersburgse vertellingen (Petersburgian tales) in 1999.
 Since 2009, she is a columnist for Vrij Nederland (VN).
 A collection of her columns in VN was published as Kleine vogel, grote man (Small bird, big man) in 2013.